liuchengxu/space-vim/README.md

 ```

 If have a heavy customized configuration, you can organize them in private directory with `packages.vim` and `config.vim` too.

+## Usage

+For more information, you'd better refer to the README under the layer you want to enable or see config.vim and packages.vim directly.

 ## Update